-This course studies the elementary techniques in the art of good pronunciation, the process of human sound formation and the emission of the voice for theatrical presentation.
-Emphasis is placed on exercises of locution, phonation, articulation, and intonation.
-2 credits.
+Elementary techniques in the art of good pronunciation.
+Voice emission for theatrical presentation.
+Exercises in locution, phonation, articulation and intonation.
+I am a student of the process of human sound formation.
+3 credits.

 TEA 230 - Theatrical Production Workshop I (Prerequisite: TEA 120)